koide3/glim/README.md

   - RGB-D camera (e.g., Microsoft Azure Kinect)
 - ***Extensibility:*** GLIM provides the global callback slot mechanism that allows to access the internal states of the mapping process and insert additional constraints to the factor graph.
 We also release [glim_ext](https://github.com/SMRT-AIST/glim_ext) that offers several extension functions (e.g., explicit loop detection, LiDAR-Visual-Inertial frontend).

+Tested on Ubuntu 20.04 with CUDA 11.6 / NVIDIA Jetson Xavier (JetPack 5.0.1).

 ## Dependencies
 ### Mandatory